 - (a) APPOINTMENT.
 The President of The University of Texas at Austin appoints a person to serve at his or her pleasure as the Executive Director of the UIL.
 The Executive Director is an employee of The University of Texas at Austin. - (b) SUPERVISION.
 The Executive Director of the UIL is supervised by the Vice President for Diversity and Community Engagement of The University of Texas at Austin. - (c) RESPONSIBILITIES.
-The Executive Director of the UIL has the responsibility: - (1) to serve as the chief administrative officer of the UIL; - (2) to employ, in accordance with all applicable employment policies of The University of Texas at Austin, all UIL staff and consultants; - (3) to issue annual plans for playoffs; - (4) to reschedule contests (See Section 382); - (5) to seek support for the UIL by obtaining, subject to The University of Texas at Austin policy, beneficial sponsorships and other forms of support; - (6) to negotiate media and other contracts concerning rights and assets owned and/or controlled by UIL that are in accord with The University of Texas at Austin policy and give the best value to the UIL; - (7) to prepare the annual budget for the UIL and submit for approval within the regular process of The University of Texas at Austin; and - (8) to take such other, further, and reasonable actions that are necessary or desirable under and consistent with: - (A) the binding actions taken by the Legislative Council or the State Executive Committee or other UIL bodies authorized to take binding actions on behalf of the UIL; - (B) the UIL Constitution and Contest Rules;

-- (C) the rules of the State Board of Education; - (D) the policies of The University of Texas at Austin; and - (E) the law.
+The Executive Director of the UIL has the responsibility: - to serve as the chief administrative officer of the UIL; - (2) to employ, in accordance with all applicable employment policies of The University of Texas at Austin, all UIL staff and consultants: - (3) to issue annual plans for playoffs; - (4) to reschedule contests (See Section 382); - (5) to seek support for the UIL by obtaining, subject to The University of Texas at Austin policy, beneficial sponsorships and other forms of support; - (6) to negotiate media and other contracts concerning rights and assets owned and/or controlled by UIL that are in accord with The University of Texas at Austin policy and give the best value to the UIL; - (7) to prepare the annual budget for the UIL and submit for approval within the regular process of The University of Texas at Austin; - (8) to appoint hearing officers and make various ad-hoc committee and other UIL appointments as necessary and consistent with the UIL Constitution and Contest Rules; and - (9) to take such other, further, and reasonable actions that are necessary or desirable under and consistent with the UIL Constitution and Contest Rules; and: - (A) the binding actions taken by the Legislative Council or the State Executive Committee or other UIL bodies authorized to take binding actions on behalf of the UIL: - (B) the UIL Constitution and Contest Rules; - (C) the rules of the State Board of Education: - (D) the policies of The University of Texas at Austin; and - (E) the law.